brightway-lca/bw_timex/docs/content/getting_started/time_explicit_lci.md

-# Calculating the time-explicit LCI
+# Step 3 - Calculating the time-explicit LCI